 To protect our proprietary technology, we rely on patents as well as other intellectual property protections including trade secrets, nondisclosure agreements, and confidentiality provisions.
-As of March 31, 2020, we are the owner of record of 80 issued patents worldwide.
-These issued patents cover AcelRx's sufentanil sublingual tablet, medication delivery devices and other platform technology.
-These issued patents include patents we have listed in the FDA's Orange Book for DSUVIA and patents expected to provide coverage until 2031.
-These issued patents also include a European patent covering the DZUVEO device that is expected to provide coverage until at least 2036.
+As of March 31, 2022, we are the owner of record of 92 issued patents worldwide drawn to AcelRx's sufentanil sublingual tablets and related medication delivery devices.
+These issued patents include 18 patents that we have listed in the FDA's Orange Book for DSUVIA, some of which have expiration dates that extend into 2031.
+These issued patents also include a European patent drawn to the DZUVEO device that has an expiration date that extends into 2036.

-Because sufentanil is not a new chemical entity, its regulatory exclusivity period in the United States is limited to three years under the Hatch-Waxman Act.
-While the FDA may not approve a 505(b)(2) NDA or abbreviated new drug application, or ANDA, using DSUVIA as its reference listed drug prior to November 2, 2021, we may be subject to certification based on the patents we have listed in the FDA's Orange Book for DSUVIA and engage in litigation against such a 505(b)(2) or ANDA applicant at any time.
+Because sufentanil is not a new chemical entity, potential regulatory (data) exclusivity periods for new formulation, dosage form and/or dosage strength sufentanil products in the United States is limited to three years under the Hatch-Waxman Act.
+While the FDA was not able to approve a 505(b)(2) NDA or an abbreviated new drug application, or ANDA, using DSUVIA as its reference listed drug prior to November 2, 2021, we may now be subject to a third party's Paragraph IV or other patent certification based on the patents we have listed in the FDA's Orange Book for DSUVIA and engage in litigation against such a 505(b)(2) or ANDA applicant at any time.

-In addition, we are pursuing a number of U.S. non-provisional patent applications and foreign national applications directed to DSUVIA and Zalviso.
+In addition, we are pursuing a number of U.S. patent applications and foreign national applications directed to DSUVIA, Zalviso, Niyad, and LTX-608.
 The patent applications that we have filed and have not yet been granted may fail to result in issued patents in the United States or in foreign countries.
 Even if the patents do successfully issue, third parties may challenge the patents.